Ghosts6/client_count/README.md

 ### 4. Configure Environment Variables

-Create a `.env` file in the root directory with the following contents:
+Create a `.env` file in the root directory with the following contents. **Note:** The default PostgreSQL port is 5432, but this project uses 3306 (edit as needed):

 ```env
 # Database Configuration